 The ad is still up on YouTube.

-The Pepsi debacle was one of the most heavily criticized ads.
+This Pepsi ad was one of the most heavily criticized of the year.
 It featured Kendall Jenner offering Pepsi during a rally.
 Thanks to her, the rally became a celebration when one of the police officers drank the Pepsi.

 Most social media users were outraged at how Pepsi wanted to make light of rallies that end in violence.
 One notable voice amongst the crowd was Bernice King, Martin Luther King, Jr’s daughter.
 She tweeted, “If only Daddy would have known about the power of #Pepsi.”
 It seems that they failed to have a diverse group of people approve of the campaign idea.

 The Pepsi ad had an impact on its stocks.
 Many observed that stocks dipped slightly on the day of the ad.
 However, Pepsi managed to recover despite the debacle and the eventual pull-out of the ad.

-One of Snapchat’s absolute worse bad advertisements.
+One of Snapchat’s absolute worst of all bad advertisements.
 It sparked outrage not only from its users but also from notable people like Chrissy Teigen and Chelsea Clinton.
-This ad is a good example of a joke that wasn’t funny.
+This ad is a good example of a joke that.. wasn’t funny.

 The ad in question was in the form of a poll.
 It involved Rihanna and her past relating to abuse in 2009.
 Many agree that the ad seemed to make a joke over domestic violence and it was done in poor taste.

 It was a bad advertisement at its finest that Snapchat’s stocks took a hit and further fell when Rihanna addressed the offensive ad.
 Not only did stocks plunge, but it lost almost $1 billion dollars.

 Snapchat pulled out the ad and issued an apology after the advertising blunder.